Distinguished Counsel, Uncompromising Ethics

 What do you find most rewarding about being an AAML Fellow?

 I’ve really enjoyed helping develop the Illinois chapter’s Continuing Legal Education programs that elevate our profession.
-In 2005, I chaired our first CLE Columbus Day seminar, now called the Indigenous People’s Day Seminar.
+In 2005, I chaired our first CLE Columbus Day seminar.
 It is one of the best such programs in the nation.